profesorfaco/PUC-2022-1-DNO075/clase-13/README.md

 #### TAREA

-Revisar los #infofails de Marco Hernández en https://mhinfographics.com/category/infofails/
+Revisar algunas publicaciones del blog de Marco Hernández etiquetadas con #infofails https://mhinfographics.com/category/infofails/

 > If you’ve seen my #infofails before, you might already know that it’s about the things I create for news and some of the mess in between